timblakely/pino-rs/Readme.md

 This repository is currently a continuously changing, seething mess as I flail around learning Rust.
-You're welcome to browse around the code, but please don't expect proper, idiomatic Rust code just yet.
-For that I'd suggest the following
+You're welcome to browse around the code, but please don't expect proper, idiomatic Rust code just yet... or it to even work at all, for that matter :stuck_out_tongue_winking_eye: For that I'd suggest the following
 resources:

 - [The Rust Book](https://doc.rust-lang.org/book/) - Seriously, read it "cover to cover" as it were.
 Coming from >15 years of C++ I debated whether it was worth reading the absolute basics, but I ended up going through it all and don't regret it one bit.